tvolf/lines_alg/README.md

-An Empirical algorithm for minimization lines for segments list
+An Empirical algorithm of minimization lines for segments list

 For example, we have a segments list
 [(0,1), (1,5), (2,4), (4,5)]